 When it comes to energy bills, the average U.S household spends a whopping $2,000 annually on them!

-Energy is an essential component of our living environment and understanding how much goes to heat & cool your house can give you a better idea for reducing these costs.
+Home Energy Savings is an essential component of our living environment and understanding how much goes to heat & cool your house can give you a better idea for reducing these costs.
 That’s the main reason HVAC companies consistently harp on getting your AC unit serviced regularly.

 It probably wouldn’t shock you to find out that roughly 43% of your year’s total energy cost is sucked up by heating and cooling it.